Hypnosis and IBS

 Do the effects of hypnotherapy last once a course of treatment has been completed?
 Research on the long-term follow-up of patients who have benefited shows that after a period of between 1 and 5 years, most remain well with many requiring no further medication at all.

 Hypnotherapy can be a time-consuming and costly approach in the short term.
 However, as a result of the sustained benefits of treatment, it has been calculated that it becomes cost-effective within 2 years when compared to conventional approaches.

 How to Select a Hypnotherapist

-Many individuals practice hypnosis that are not qualified to treat medical problems.
+Many individuals practice hypnosis that is not qualified to treat medical problems.
 Look for someone who treats medical problems with hypnosis.

 Then get answers to the following three questions:

 - Is this person a licensed health professional?
 Be aware that hypnosis certificates and vanity letters after the person’s name such as C. Ht. (“certified hypnotherapist”) mean nothing in terms of clinical qualifications.
 Only state-licensed health professionals (such as doctors, psychologists, nurses, clinical social workers) should treat IBS.

 - Does this person have formal training and significant experience in clinical hypnosis?
 Using hypnosis with good success requires considerable skill and knowledge.
 In general, 50 hours or more of certified workshop training in hypnosis would be good, although less is sometimes adequate.